reactjs/react.dev/src/content/reference/rules/react-orchestrates-components-and-hooks.md

 ## Never call component functions directly {/*never-call-component-functions-directly*/}
 Components should only be used in JSX.
 Don't call them as regular functions.

-React takes care of _when_ your code runs for you so that your application has a great user experience.
-It is declarative: you tell React what to render in your component's logic, and React will figure out how best to display it to your user.

-In order to do this, React must decide when your component function is called during rendering.
+React must decide when your component function is called during rendering.
 In React, you do this using JSX.

 ```js {2}
 function BlogPost() {